Locations API Overview

 Learn about Square Locations and how to manage them using the Locations API.

 Locations represent the sources of orders and fulfillments for businesses (such as physical brick and mortar stores, online marketplaces, warehouses, or anywhere a seller does business).
 When a seller signs up to become a Square merchant, they provide core business profile information that describes their business.
 At the same time, Square creates the seller's first Location object using information from the business profile.
 This is referred to as the main location.
 Newly created accounts only have this single location, but more locations can be created.
-Sellers can review and edit location information in the Seller Dashboard.
+Sellers can review and edit location information in the Square Dashboard.

 When creating an application that integrates with the Square API, several operations use a location ID as part of the request.
 For example: